mohamed82008/KissThreading.jl/README.md

 # KissThreading.jl
-Simple patterns supporting working with threads in Julia
+Simple patterns supporting working with threads in Julia.
+Functionalities:
+* `tmap!`, `tmapreduce`, `tmapadd` functions.
+They are designed for relatively expensive mapping `f`;
+* `trandjump` and `TRNG` are for random number generators ready for threading
+* `getrange` is a function returning a range of indices to traverse in a given thread it is designed for cases when we handcode loop inside `@threads` macro (usually when mapping `f` is cheap and e.g. can benefit from `@simd`)

 Comparison of performance `tmap!` threading with copied random number generators and standard `@Threading.threads`.
 Tests run on 16 core AWS c4.4xlarge instance by running *src/runtests.sh*.